reactphp/socket/README.md

 ## Connection

+The `Connection` is a readable and writable [`Stream`](https://github.com/reactphp/stream).
+The incoming connection represents the server-side end of the connection.

-The connection is a readable and writable stream.
-It can be used in a server or in a client context.
+It MUST NOT be used to represent an outgoing connection in a client-side context.
+If you want to establish an outgoing connection, use the [`SocketClient`](https://github.com/reactphp/socket-client) component instead.

 ## Usage